Sight Words · India

 Phonics gives children a system for decoding unfamiliar words by sounding out letters and blending sounds.
 Sight words give children immediate access to the most common words in English text so reading is not a constant decoding exercise.
 The National Reading Panel's 2000 meta-analysis — the most comprehensive review of reading research ever conducted — found that combining systematic phonics instruction with sight word memorisation produced the strongest results in word reading and fluency.

-A practical approach: teach phonics following a systematic sequence (start with s, a, t, p, i, n) while simultaneously teaching 5 sight words per week.
+A practical approach: teach phonics following a systematic sequence (start with s, a, t, i, p, n) while simultaneously teaching 5 sight words per week.
 After 10 weeks, a child has phonics skills for hundreds of decodable CVC words and knows 50 high-frequency sight words.
 At this point, they can read simple storybooks — which accelerates everything else.

 Key insight: Many Indian children are taught sight words alone, by rote, without phonics — they memorise lists but cannot decode new words.
 Others learn phonics without sight words — they can sound out "c-a-t" but stumble on "was," "said," and "they" because those words break phonics rules.
 Both groups read slowly.
 Both skills are needed together.